 Turnera s double-double leads Pacers over Magic, 117-104

-Myles Turner had 23 points and 12 rebounds to lead the Indiana Pacers to a 117-104 victory over the Orlando Magic on Sunday.
-Paul George added 19 points for the Pacers , who have won two straight after a season-worst four-game losing streak last month.
+The second-year center had 23 points and 12 rebounds to lead the Indiana Pacers to a 117-104 victory over the Orlando Magic on Sunday.
+"I've just been a recipient of great passes," Turner said.

 Add your comments below